-- Establish and maintain effective working relationships with professional colleagues and other subject leaders to develop crosscurricular links and creative approaches to learning. - Establish effective relationships with parents and inform them of developments and practices relating to the teaching and learning of Music. - Participate in meetings with professional colleagues and parents in respect of the duties and responsibilities of the post. - Be aware of the need to take responsibility for your own professional development. - Play a full part in the life of the school community, to support its integrated ethos and to encourage staff and pupils to follow this example. - Undertake any other duty as specified by Principal not mentioned in the above.
+- Establish and maintain effective working relationships with professional colleagues and to develop cross-curricular links and creative approaches to learning. - Establish effective relationships with parents and inform them of • developments and practices relating to the teaching and learning. - Participate in meetings with professional colleagues and parents in respect of the duties and responsibilities of the post. - Be aware of the need to take responsibility for your own professional development. - Play a full part in the life of the school community, to support its Integrated ethos and to encourage staff and pupils to follow this example. - Undertake any other duty as specified by Principal not mentioned in the above.